Marcello Hernández: Career

-Hernández did comedy and performed short-form pieces on social media channels, such as the weekly review show (Only in Dade) about his home of Miami, on TikTok.
+Hernández did comedy and performed short-form pieces on social media channels, such as the weekly review and lifestyle TikTok page, "Only in Dade", which centered around the Miami lifestyle.
 He moved to New York City in 2019 to pursue his stand-up career.
 In 2022, he was selected for Just for Laughs New Face of Comedy.

-In 2022, he joined the cast of the NBC sketch comedy series Saturday Night Live, becoming the show's first cast member from Gen Z. He is known for playing the recurring characters of Domingo, the paramour of Kelsey, a philandering bride played by Chloe Fineman, as well as Grant, half of "The Couple You Can't Believe Are Together", who appear on Weekend Update to give dating advice alongside Alyssa, played by Jane Wickline, and The Movie Guy, who appears on Weekend Update to talk new movie releases.
-In the October 5, 2024 episode, Saturday Night Live featured a parody sketch of Spanish-language show Sábado Gigante, with Hernández portraying Don Francisco.
+In 2022, he joined the cast of the NBC sketch comedy series Saturday Night Live, becoming the show's first Gen Z cast member.
+He is known for playing the recurring characters including Domingo, the paramour of Kelsey, a philandering bride played by Chloe Fineman; Grant, one half of "The Couple You Can't Believe Are Together," who appears on the Weekend Update to give dating advice alongside Alyssa, played by Jane Wickline; The Movie Guy, a Weekend Update character who teases upcoming movies before admitting that he has not seen them; and Joaquín Antonio González Hernández Suárez, host of The Immigrant Dad Talk Show.
+In the October 5, 2024 episode, SNL featured a parody sketch of Spanish-language show Sábado Gigante, with Hernández portraying Don Francisco.
 The sketch received praise from Francisco, who thanked the show and Hernández "for bringing back memories of our Sábado Gigante."
+In November 2025, Hernández portrayed Sebastian Maniscalco in an SNL parody and was praised by Maniscalco for doing a "fantastic job."

+In January 2026, Hernández released his first stand-up special, American Boy, on Netflix.

+Hernández hosted the 2026 ESPY Awards, an annual sports award ceremony produced by ESPN.
+The ceremony took place on July 15, 2026 at the David H. Koch Theater in New York City.

+Personal life

+Hernandez is in a relationship with Ana Amelia Batlle Cabral, a Savannah College of Art and Design and Yale graduate and architect from the Dominican Republic.